 Fish and chips, a much loved take away meal of the working class in England, originally served wrapped in old newspapers, was indeed a nostalgic memory for those who have tasted it.

 During the time, when the working-class diet was bleak and unvaried, fish and chips came as a tasty break from the norm and a pay-day treat at the end of the week.
 Over the years, it has won the hearts of the rich and poor alike and now one of the most sorted dishes in upmarket restaurant chains too.

 My several attempts to produce something reasonably closer to what the pubs in England serve, turned out to be a mouthwatering success at the end!
 I used sparkling water instead of beer to produce a beautiful bubbly batter for fish, keeping in mind that it must be kids friendly too.

 For best results, I recommend Codfish with its natural flavours and flaky texture.
 Plaice or Haddock could also be used in place of Cod with considerably satisfying flavours.
 Also, make sure you store sparkling water in the fridge until needed as chilled water helps to bring out the best bubbly batter.

-Make sure that you serve the golden fried fish straight out of the frying pan in order to retain the best taste, mouthwatering flavours and texture.
+Make sure that you serve the fish straight out of the frying pan to keep its best taste, mouthwatering flavours and texture intact.